-Students will form teams of 5 (one person from each language depending on the level) to compete in the Culture Bowl.
-Questions differ according to level.
-All teams need to be prepared to answer culture and history questions relating to ASL, Chinese, French, German and Spanish .
+Students will form teams of 4 to compete in the Culture Bowl.
+Questions vary according to level.
+All teams need to be prepared to answer culture and history questions relating to ASL, Chinese, German and Spanish .

 There is a limit of 1 team per school per level, but if there is space we will compete with up to 16 teams.
 The committee can be petitioned to add more teams after initial registration.

 Culture Bowl questions have been uploaded to Quizlet.
 This is a free website and app.
 You do not need to create an account to use Quizlet.
 Simply search for AmySWalker, (look for picture below), and find the WLF Culture Bowl sets for your language.
 This is a great way to have your students practice on their own without you needing to make endless copies.

 If all team members are present except for one, the team may still compete.
 Late team members will not be allowed to enter a competition already in progress.
 The team shall go to the assigned table and be seated with the team captain next to the judge.
 The captain shall be the official spokesman for the team.
 Captains will rotate after each question.
 Two teams will compete at a time.

 The judge will ask a question, and give the teams 10 seconds to consult.
 There will be a target placed on the table an equal distance from each captain.
 When the 10 seconds are up and the judge gives the go-ahead, the team captains will slap the target.
 The first captain on the target will give the answer to the question.
 If the question is answered correctly, the team is awarded 5 points.
 If the question is answered incorrectly, the other team can steal it and earn the five points.
 One round will last 5 minutes.
 Team members will rotate through roll of captain after each question.